Public programme

 The workshop will be held in English.

-For five years, Dyer co-led the feminist art, tech and pedagogy collective, open-weather.
-Co-founded with geographer Sasha Engelmann, open-weather became a planetary network of 100+ DIY Satellite Ground Stations.
-From Vienna to Valparaíso, Phnom Penh and Svalbard, this volunteer-operated network recorded storms, political climates and the slow death of the last publicly accessible, analogue weather satellites.
+For five years, Dyer co-led the feminist art, technology, and pedagogy collective open-weather.
+Co-founded with geographer Sasha Engelmann, the project evolved into a patchwork planetary network of more than 100 DIY satellite ground stations, stretching from Vienna to Valparaíso, Phnom Penh, and Svalbard.
+This volunteeroperated network recorded ‘hundred-year’ storms, wildfires, turbulent political climates, and the slow death of the last publicly accessible analogue weather satellites.

-In imagining open-weather as a feminist space agency, ASAP asks what other space agencies exist?
-How might they alter our perception of the planet and so how we relate to it?
-These questions are probed through a new soundwork, material experiments and the staging of the ground station itself.
+Framing open-weather as a feminist space agency, ASAP asks: what other space agencies exist?
+How might they alter our perception of the planet – and, in turn, how we relate to it and to each other?
+These questions are explored through a conversational sound work, material experiments, and the staging of the ground station itself.

 Echo Correspondence is an artistist-in-residence program dedicated to producing site-specific research through spatial practice and critical inquiry.

-Sophie 'Soph' Dyer is a designer, artist, and educator whose work explores feminist and anticolonial approaches to the weather, climate, and social justice.
-They co-led the feminist collective, open-weather, where they built accessible tools for DIY satellite imagery reception and decoding.
-Sophie’s investigative work has been used to sue the NYPD and in numerous human rights reports as part of Amnesty International’s Evidence Lab.
-Twice nominated for the S+T+ARTS Prize, they are an external advisor to Forensic Architecture and teach at Design Academy Eindhoven.
+Sophie 'Soph' Dyer is a designer, artist, and educator whose work explores feminist and anticolonial approaches to weather, climate, and social justice.
+As co-lead of open-weather, they built accessible tools and infrastructure for DIY satellite imagery reception and decoding.
+Beyond the arts, Dyer’s investigative work contributed to a lawsuit against the New York City Police Department for its use of facial recognition technology and to numerous human rights reports as part of Amnesty International’s Evidence Lab.
+Twice nominated for the European Union’s S+T+ARTS Prize, they are currently an external advisor to Forensic Architecture and teach at Design Academy Eindhoven.

 ASAP Collaborators